School-of-Life-Project/Portal/planned features.md

 	- needs to run well on older devices
 - should include all tools a learner is likely to need
 	- excluding tools built into the base operating system, such as a calculator, note-taking app, and browser
+- ship a user guide as a built-in course

 ### display settings
 - theming
 - allow enabling/disabling all non-core features
 - add localization support?

+## Packaging
+- ship an example course map that contains a variety of courses, covering a variety of topics